akka/akka/akka-docs/src/main/paradox/serialization.md

 The recommended approach to do deep serialization of internal actor state is to use Akka @ref:[Persistence](persistence.md).

+## Serialization of Akka's messages

+Akka is using a Protobuf 3 for serialization of messages defined by Akka.
+This dependency is shaded in the `akka-protobuf-v3` artifact so that applications can use another version of Protobuf.

+Applications should use standard Protobuf dependency and not `akka-protobuf-v3`.

 ## Java serialization

 Java serialization is known to be slow and [prone to attacks](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995)